jrshutske/sb-app/README.md

 ## STEALTHbits Demo Project

-This project was created for STEALTHbits to demonstrate a working knowledge of React.
+This project was created for STEALTHbits to demonstrate a working knowledge of React.<br>

-The goal was to create a single page react application that fetched data from a [swagger.io](https://swagger.io/) endpoint and display it to two tables.
+The goal was to create a single page react application that fetched data from a [swagger.io](https://swagger.io/) endpoint and display it to two tables.<br>

-These tables were to have multiple features, such as: pagination, adjustable page length, and the ability to click on a row to display more information.
+These tables were to have multiple features, such as: pagination, adjustable page length, and the ability to click on a row to display more information.<br>

 ## How to run this project

 In the project directory, you can run:

-### `yarn install` to install the dependencies
+### `yarn install`
+Installs the various yarn dependencies.

-### `yarn start` to run the project locally
+### `yarn start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.